intellij-rust/intellij-rust.github.io/_docs/faq.markdown

 No, we plan to implement most of the language analysis from scratch.
 This is a lot of work, but the benefits are substantial.
-We would be able to leverage IntelliJ Platform infrastructure for incremental analysis and indexing.
-With our own analysis we can provide more flexible quick fixes, intentions and typing assistance.
+We would be able to leverage the IntelliJ Platform infrastructure for incremental analysis and indexing.
+With our analysis, we can provide more flexible quick fixes, intentions and typing assistance.

 The same applies to the formatter (that is also from scratch, but we plan to